 We’ve all had those days where we’ve felt sluggish, unproductive, and frustrated.
 Whether inhibited by unresponsive colleagues, technical difficulties, or a lack of proper tools, the inability to be productive is crippling.
 How can we easily improve employee experience through communication and productivity enablement?

-In fact, the ability to be productive daily, is the most important factor in employee engagement, according to senior Forrester analyst David Johnson.
+The ability to be productive daily, is the most important factor in employee engagement, according to senior Forrester analyst David Johnson.
 So how can global organizations provide the best communication capabilities and drive the most productivity?
 There are two critical things you need: an integrated communications platform, and a single-pane-of-glass experience to enjoy it in.

 Integrated communications platform